The application period for the 2015-16 grant year has

-Stay tuned for deadlines for the next round of applications for the 2015-2016 Grant Year
+closed.
+Stay tuned for application deadlines for the 2016-2017 Grant Year.

 The academic/administrative requirements for trainees while on the grant include: